 Robust 3-Column Page

-The Robust 3-column page also has a number of display options you don’t have on other page layouts, including:
+The Robust 3-Column page also has a number of display options you don’t have on the Basic Page content type, including:

-- Photo Galleries, which display and cycle through multiple images (shown below).
+- Photo Galleries, which display and cycle through multiple images.

 - Accordions, which are vertically stacked lists of headers that can be clicked to reveal or hide the content associated with them.

-Based on your site design, other content types may be available.
+Based on your site design, other content types and display options may be available.
 For further questions or help, please contact us.